drago-ex/commerce/readme.md

 /**
  * Handles the 'summary' action.
  * Redirects based on the completeness of the order:
- * If carrier is missing but cart has items, redirects to 'delivery'.
+ * If carrier is missing but cart has items, redirects to 'products'.
  * If the carrier is missing and the cart is empty, redirects to 'default'.
  * If customer data is missing but carrier is selected, redirects to 'customer'.
  */